 Get Your Employees Excited About Learning

 Change is a frightening word in some organizations, and not always welcome.
-But if you want your training investment to pay off and help your staff retain knowledge and new skills, you’ll need to do some cheerleading.
+But if you want your professional development investment to pay off and help your staff retain knowledge and new skills, you’ll need to do some cheerleading.

 Head off any pushback from trainers, participants, and administrative staff by focusing on excitement and motivation from the very beginning.

 In general terms, this means ensuring your staff knows why they’re taking training and that the value is clear.
 It also means giving them educational materials that are designed for adult learners.
 Grown-ups need to juggle competing demands, preferred learning styles, and their own familiarity with the delivery method.

 Be ready with a list of benefits and get buy-in early.
 Listening and being open is often the best way to address concerns.
 Here are some more tips on motivating distance learners.

 A blended learning model is new for many organizations’ professional development plans, and new systems can be a challenge to implement.

 Many administrators view evaluation as time-consuming and costly, but they shouldn’t.
 In fact, by ignoring how well (or poorly) your training program is engaging participants and making a difference in their work, you could be wasting time and money.

 As you roll out your blended learning program, frequently evaluate it so you can quickly identify problems and address them.